huggingface/transformers/examples/ner/README.md

 | `roberta-large`                  | 95.96 | 91.87
 | `distilbert-base-uncased` | 94.34 | 90.32

+#### Run PyTorch version using PyTorch-Lightning

+Run `bash run_pl.sh` from the `ner` directory.
+This would also install `pytorch-lightning` and the `examples/requirements.txt`.
+It is a shell pipeline which would automatically download, pre-process the data and run the models in `germeval-model` directory.
+Logs are saved in `lightning_logs` directory.

+Pass `--n_gpu` flag to change the number of GPUs.
+At the end, the expected results are: `TEST RESULTS {}`

 ### Run the Tensorflow 2 version

 To start training, just run: